Whole Village Family Resource Center

 Granite United Way and the Whole Village Family Resource Center are committed to the health of our community.
 Given the recent public health concerns related to the spread of the coronavirus, we will be embracing recommendations related to social distancing.

-To that end, we have closed the Whole Village Family Resource Center to both the public and staff until April 16.
+To that end, we have closed the Whole Village Family Resource Center to both the public and staff.
 But we understand connecting you to resources is more important than ever.
 Give us a call at 603-536-3720!

 Looking for more information?